RyanLipinski/PlexVPSForwardingTailscale/README.md

 This script will:
 - Perform an initial update of your system
-- Configure a Tailscale VPN tunnel between your Plex Server and the VPS server
+- Configure a Tailscale VPN tunnel between your Plex Server and your VPS server
 - Configure the IPTables rules to forward packets from your VPS to your Plex Server

 ## Prerequisites: